AstronoMoore/ATLAS_photometry_conversion/README.md

 raw_to_fp.py converts raw photometry from the atlas eyeballing page to be the same format as the output from the FP server.

+Goal is to take a raw output from the atlas page through to beinf compatible with the clean_atlas_lc.py python code ß